Skip to main content

 How We Test Coffee Percolators

-We repeat this process three different times over the course of a week, also analyzing how simple each unit is to clean, how comfortable they are to use, how portable and well-built they are, and how effortless they are to store.
+We repeat this process three times over a week, analyzing the simplicity of each unit's cleaning, user comfort, portability, build quality, and storage ease.
 We also take note of safety concerns and special features.

 Meet the tester